- Revise for style and wordiness

 Follow these principles to be sure that your word choice is appropriate to an academic writing task:

 - Use a formal tone.
 Avoid slang.
 Find alternatives to lit, salty, lowkey, or any other contemporary terminology.
-Write about “men and women” rather than “girls and guys” unless you are trying to create a specific effect.
+Choose a more generic grouping like “students” rather than “girls and guys.”
 A formal tone calls for formal language.

 - Avoid clichés.
-Overused expressions such as outside the box, back in the day, feeling blue, and similar expressions are empty of meaning and may not appeal to your audience.
+Overused expressions such as thinking outside the box, back in the day, and similar expressions that may not be descriptive enough for your audience.

 Sentences that begin with There is or There are